 How to recognize a spear phishing email

-Although spear phishing campaigns utilize advanced social engineering technology to deceive users, there are various best practices that individuals should implement which will increase their chances of recognizing these malicious emails:
+Although spear phishing campaigns utilize advanced social engineering technology to deceive users, there are various best practices that individuals should implement which will increase their chances of detecting these malicious emails:

 - Scan all attachments for viruses or dangerous code.